Skip to main content

 yarn ts-node attester/attestCredential.ts

-Your job as an Attester is done: you've successfully attested a credential and written the attestation hash onto the chain.
+Your job as an Attester is complete.
+You've attested a credential and written the attestation hash onto the chain.